-- If a new sampler of the same type as an exiting sampler is added on the same Netprobe, it's licence request as it does not exist in the cache.
-However, should the Netprobe/Gateway restart, it is undermined which of the two sampler (the original or the new one) will be granted a licence.
+- If a new sampler of the same type as an existing sampler is added on the same Netprobe the cached licence is used.
+However, should the Netprobe/Gateway restart, it is undetermined which of the two sampler (the original or the new one) will be granted a licence.

 - Add a new Gateway component: e.g. Compute Engine, Knowledge Base if not previously used in the setup.

 - Add a Gateway breach predictor plugin.
 (All other Gateway plugins do not require any licence other than the Gateway licence to run).

 By default, the maximum size of the log

 file is 10485760 bytes (or 10 MB).
 When the log file reaches 10 MB, the file is renamed by

 .old extension and a new log file is opened.